Qin717/us-housing-market-analytics/README.md

 </div>

 Rents rose **over 95%** in Colorado, Idaho, and Montana, versus less than 20% in Wisconsin, Louisiana, and Alabama.
-The West’s explosive rent growth reflects concentrated demand, limited multifamily stock, and pandemic-era migration trends.
+The West's explosive rent growth reflects concentrated demand, limited multifamily stock, and pandemic-era migration trends.

 #### 2. Which rental markets were the most volatile or stable?